frett27/OSMImport/doc/QuickStart.md

 ## 5 Mins Startup

-download the install bundle and put it in a directory of your choice.

-###Version _0.7.10-SNAPSHOT_

-**Windows 64 bits** -
-[osmimport-0.7.11-SNAPSHOT.zip](https://s3-eu-west-1.amazonaws.com/osmimport-cli/osmimport-0.7.11-SNAPSHOT.zip) - Nota: if you use the FGDB output file format, you will need to install redistribuable VC++ 2012 from microsoft, if not already installed.

-**Linux 64 bits** - ** Coming **
+### From a binary built

+download the -all.jar file from `releases` tag in the github project

+> On Windows : you have to have VC++ 2012 C++ runtime installed for filegdb file format